 After Fitting Kylie with her Rebel’s Rack, we began to learn to stride.

-When Kylie started to try to turn, she was very slow when she turned.
-The ‘slowness’ of the turn caused her head to go forward and her turn to be incomplete.
+When Kylie started to try to turn, she was very slow with not a lot of aggression.
+The slowness of the turn caused her head to go forward and her turn to be incomplete.
 Eventually, she realized that when she went faster, she actually did the turn better!
 Much like trying to ride a bike slowly, the body struggles to pull the back foot forward when turning slowly.
 The speed of the turn is what allows the back foot to move forward while the head stays still.
 No speed means no chance for correct movements.

 Finally, Kylie started to trust herself and me enough to go fast in her turn.
-When the back foot moves forward it pulls up and off the ground.
-Because of this, most athletes feel like they are ‘falling’ back when they initially learn the BR turn.
-The only way to complete the Rebel’s Rack Progression correctly is to go fast in the turn.
-Once she went fast, she was surprised at how balanced she felt.
-Because of that feeling of speed and balance combined, she went even faster.
+You can see here the way this speed causes that back foot to float off the ground; something that not every hitter is used to.
+Because of this change, many athletes (including Kylie) feel like they are ‘falling’ back when they initially learn the BR turn, and we show them how their back foot needs to gain ground.
+The only way to complete the Rebel’s Rack Progression correctly and stay balanced through it is to go fast.
+You can see the way Kylie instinctively stands up to stay balanced on the left.
+But once Kylie trusted the movement and went fast with her turn, she was surprised at how balanced she felt.
+Because of that feeling of speed and balance combined, she went even faster, and quickly improved to what you see on the right.

 At the end of the lesson, Kyle got her medium Rebel’s Rack and I told her to do 1000 turns before next week.
 Her mother said that it would be 2 weeks before I saw her again as they were going on a cruise (tough life!).
 Because of this, I upped her homework to 2000 turns.
 Kylie asked, “what if I can’t take the Rack on the boat?”.
 I told her to “find a way you CAN get better instead of a reason you CAN’T”.

-Kylie entered the training area with her dad and I was in a lesson.
+Kylie entered the training area with her dad while I was in another lesson.
 I told her to head over to the Movement Wall and start her Rack Progression.
-Upon finishing my lesson, I greeted her dad and headed over to talk with Kylie.
+After finishing my lesson, I greeted her dad and headed over to talk with Kylie.
 Korey Reed, a BR Certified instructor from West Virginia, was shadowing me.
 I told Kylie to ‘show me her homework”.
 She asked a question, I ignored it, and repeated, “Just show me your homework.”
-She did 2 turns, they were great, and we went over to the cage to hit.
+She did 2 turns, they were great, I knew she put in the work, so we went over to the cage to hit.

 I had Kylie do eight Rebel’s Rack Timing Turns and then I asked her if she was ready to turn.
 She said yes, so I told her to get her bat and prepare herself to turn as fast as she could.
 Her very first swing she hit the ball 57-mph.
 That’s 7-mph harder than her hardest hit at her evaluation.
 As you can see from the video, we changed nothing about her stance or hand position.
 So how did her velocity jump so much in literally one swing?

 The Rebel’s Rack Progression is based on how people actually learn new tasks that are not hard-wired into healthy humans.
 Chunking up movements, combining them when ready, and then speeding them up.
 Constant reinforcement happens here, both with visual cues (given by a mirror) and verbal cues (given by a coach).
 Instead of the athlete guiding themselves, at the formative stages, the athlete must BE GUIDED.
-Remember coaches, there is a paying customer expecting that guidance, and we always respect that fact.
+This is exactly why we created the Movements That Made The Rebellion Certification so that you can teach your players just like we would.